manikcloud/ai-learning-path/Session-8-MCP-Visual-Examples/README.md

 | **Learning Value** | Fragmented | Integrated | 🧠 Better understanding |
 | **Error Rate** | High (manual steps) | Low (automated) | ✅ More reliable |

+---

+## 🛠️ **STEP 4: CREATE JSON MCP CONFIGURATION** 📄

+**Build Your Model Coordinator:**

+Instead of manual model calls, create a simple JSON configuration that routes questions to the right models automatically.

+**What you'll create:**
+- Simple JSON file that defines your 3 models
+- Smart routing rules for different question types
+- Easy configuration without any programming

+**How it works:**
+1. **Question Analysis** - MCP reads your question
+2. **Smart Routing** - JSON rules decide which model to use
+3. **Automatic Response** - Right model answers automatically

+**Files you'll work with:**
+- `mcp-config.json` - Your model configuration
+- `model-routing.json` - Smart routing rules

+**Time needed:** 10 minutes setup + testing

+**What you'll experience:**
+- Same question from Step 1 (manual) → Now automatic via JSON config
+- See how configuration eliminates manual model selection
+- Understand MCP's routing capabilities

+**Next:** Use the JSON files in the `hands-on/json-mcp/` folder and follow the setup instructions.

+---

 ## 🚀 **Ready to Experience the Magic?**

 Choose your learning path: